-From here, you’ll get picturesque views of the Ko’olau mountain range and a tropical rainforest.
+From the water, you’ll enjoy picturesque views of the Ko’olau mountain range and a tropical rainforest.
 The area is thriving with diverse species, like monk seals and sea turtles.
 You may even see a humpback whale further offshore!

 4. Haleiwa Beach Park

-Several kayaking spots on Oahu house sea turtles, but they’re not always visible.
-Haleiwa Beach Park is an exception, with many turtles in plain sight.
-Venture along the Anahulu River in a glass-bottomed kayak to see even more!
+Several kayaking spots on Oahu are home to sea turtles, but that doesn’t guarantee you’ll see any.
+Haleiwa Beach Park is an exception, with many turtles in plain sight!

 The currents can make a kayaking adventure on Anahulu River a bit challenging, so this spot is recommended for intermediate-level kayakers.